 Insiders tend to know what exactly resides on the networks and how to gain access to them for the purpose of theft, disclosure, destruction or indeed manipulation.
 For example, the leaking and disclosure of critical information could lead to the manipulation of share values.
 This is a far more effective means of profiting through cybercrime than traditional fraud techniques.

-Ignorant users are also perilous.
-Forrester research has shown that the greatest volume of security breaches (36%) come from employees inadvertently misusing data.
-They unwittingly share sensitive data or information that could fall into the wrong hands almost daily.
+Forrester research has shown that internal incidents cause roughly a quarter of breaches.
+Employees unwittingly share sensitive data or information that could fall into the wrong hands almost daily.
 Many employees also casually share passwords.
-Giving their ID as an apparent necessity or just to make their lives easier, without any idea of why it might cause a security breach.
+Giving their ID as an apparent necessity or just to make their lives easier, without knowing why it might cause a security breach.

-Also keep in mind, almost every external attack eventually looks like an insider.
 The use of compromised internal credentials (an exploited user) is the most common threat action in data breaches.
-It’s much easier to steal a trusted insiders credentials and bypass traditional cybersecurity controls.
+So almost every external attacker will eventually look like an insider, for the simple fact that they're now in the system.
+It’s much easier to steal a trusted insider's credentials and bypass traditional cybersecurity controls.

 To stop an attacker, you need to take away the most precious attack asset: the ability to logon with compromised credentials.
 Logons are a key component of an attack, without which an attack would be limited to the single endpoint that was the victim of a phishing email or malware-laden website.
 By eliminating their ability to logon remotely, you effectively kill any lateral movement and, therefore, the attack.

-UserLock is a unique enterprise solution that empowers banking and financial institutions with two-factor authentication (2FA) and contextual access restrictions.
-It helps stop inappropriate and unwanted logons that stems from insider threats and external attacks.
+UserLock is a comprehensive enterprise solution that empowers banking and financial institutions with two-factor authentication (2FA) and contextual access restrictions.
+It helps stop inappropriate and unwanted logons that stem from insider threats and external attacks.

 Installed on your own on-premise environment for maximum security, UserLock works seamlessly alongside your existing Active Directory infrastructure.
-No modifications are made to accounts, structure or schema.
+Integration is easy, and UserLock doesn't modify your AD accounts, structure or schema.

-- Using a smartphone as a secure token frees employees from carrying a dedicated token device.
+IT can choose between multiple MFA methods, such as push notifications, authenticator applications or programmable hardware keys or tokens, to generate a time-based one-time password (TOTP) for strong 2FA.
+Using a smartphone as a secure token frees employees from carrying a dedicated token device.
 Since the codes are generated and displayed on the same device, it removes the chance of hacker interception and means users can even authenticate offline.
-This is the best balance of security, usability, and cost available today.
+Many financial organizations find this is the best balance of security, usability, and cost available today.

-- With contextual restrictions in place, administrators can be confident in customizing 2FA controls that avoid prompting the user for a second authentication, each and every time they log in.
+With contextual access restrictions in place, administrators can be confident in customizing granular 2FA controls that avoid prompting the user for a second authentication, each and every time they log in.
 Contextual factors include location, machine, time, session type and a number of concurrent sessions.

-Many employees casually share passwords as an apparent necessity or just to make their lives easier, without any idea of what it might cause a security breach.
+Many employees casually share passwords as an apparent necessity or just to make their lives easier, without any idea that it might cause a security breach.
 Shared passwords allow rogue users to easily move within an organization’s network once credentials are compromised.

 Real-time monitoring provides visibility into what users are doing and the ability to take appropriate security measures to alleviate IT security threats.